browserengineering/book/book/animations.md

         self.measure_render.stop()
 ```

-This *does* obsolete our timer for how long rendering takes.
-Rendering
+[^timer-obsolete]: By the way, this *does* obsolete our timer for how long
-now does different work on different frames, so measuring rendering
+rendering takes.
+Rendering now does different work on different frames, so
-overall doesn't really make sense!
-I'm going to leave this be and just
+measuring rendering overall doesn't really make sense!
+I'm going to leave this
-not look at the rendering measures anymore, but the best fix would be
+be and just not look at the rendering measures anymore, but the best fix would
-to have three timers for the three phases of `render`.
+be to have three timers for the three phases of `render`.

 Well---with all that done, our browser now supports animations with
 just CSS!
-That's much more convenient for website authors, which is
-great.
-Now let's use the presence of such an animation to trigger
+And let's use the presence of such an animation to avoid re-raster.
-a composited animation that avoids re-raster.

 ::: {.further}